camermo84/camermo84/README.md

 ---

-## 💼 Professional Experience
+## 💼 Current Professional Experience

-**DevOps & Cloud Engineer | G.E.T Group LATAM**
+**Hardware & Software Engineer (DevOps, Cloud, and software Engineering to deploy complete entreprise solutions)**
 *2023 – Present*

-- Deployment and configuration of enterprise web solutions (GLPI, Zabbix, n8n, Moodle) in **AWS** and **Azure** environments.
+- Deployment and configuration of enterprise web solutions (GLPI, Zabbix, n8n, Moodle) in **AWS**, **Azure**, and **on-premise** environments.
-- Installation and maintenance of servers, services, and required dependencies to ensure smooth operation of each platform.
+- Launching and maintenance of servers instances with required dependencies to ensure smooth operation of each platform.
-- Setup and management of **MariaDB databases**, user permissions, and secure access for multi-site teams.
+- Setup and management of **MariaDB and MS SQL server databases**, user permissions, and secure access for multi-site teams.
 - Automation of **daily backups** and **data extraction** processes to feed Power BI dashboards and analytics tools.
-- Customization of **front-end branding** and color schemes to align with the company’s visual identity.
+- Customization of **front-end branding** using html5, css3, javascript coding, to align with the company’s visual identity.
-- **Integration of systems** to centralize monitoring, ticketing, and workflow management between tools like Zabbix, GLPI, and HubSpot.
+- **Integration of systems** through APIs developments in order to centralize monitoring, authentication, ticketing, and workflow management between tools like Zabbix, GLPI, and HubSpot, among others.
 - Creation of **interactive dashboards** and performance indicators for technical and management reporting.
 - **Design and UI/UX mockups** for web and mobile applications using **Figma** and **Adobe Illustrator** to guide front-end development.
-- **Development of desktop applications in C#** using vendor-provided SDKs to control and monitor hardware devices (e.g., printers, laminators) through computer interfaces.
+- **Development of desktop applications in C# and python** using vendor-provided SDKs to control and monitor hardware devices (e.g., printers, laminators) through computer interfaces.
 - **Automation of workflows** in **HubSpot** and **n8n**, streamlining client support operations and internal processes within the company.
+- **Coordination of technical teams** prior and during presentation of demos, POCs, etc, to achieve sales.
+- **Mobile and web apps design** using figma and adobe ilustrator, to elabore
+- **implementation and deployment of web portals** for training partners and technical staff.
+- **Integration of internal and third parties SDKs** in products that are interesting for clients.
 ---

 ## 🧩 Skills & Tools